 - Non-photographer spouses are always welcome but no children under 18 please.

-Base Camp will be in Canyon, Texas and we will be shooting at both Palo Duro Canyon State Park and Caprock Canyons State Park as well as other key locations during the three day workshop.
-Both of these parks will require a hike to the best shooting locations so a good pair of hiking shoes or boots and a photo-pack to carry your gear is highly recommended.
-Many other key spots and overlooks are “drive up and shoot” opportunities, so don’t worry if the hike’s seem a bit long.
-There are thousands of great locations within 90 miles of our base camp!
+Base Camp will be at the Indian Lodge in the Davis Mountains State Park in Fort Davis, Texas and we will be shooting at Big Bend National Park, Guadalupe Mountains National Park and Davis Mountains State Park as well as other key locations during the four day workshop.
+Several of these locations will require a hike to the best shooting locations so a good pair of hiking shoes or boots and a photo-pack to carry your gear is highly recommended.
+Most other key spots and overlooks are “drive up and shoot” opportunities, so don’t worry if you’re not up for the hike.
+There are thousands of great locations within 200 miles of our base camp!

 What to Bring